FREQUENTLY ASKED QUESTIONS

 1. What is child support?

 Child support is the ongoing contribution of money to help pay for the living and medical expenses of a child or children until they are adults.
-The amount that must be paid is called the child support order.
+The amount that must be paid is set by a court and is called the child support order.

 Under federal and state law, BOTH parents have a legal duty to provide financial support for their children.